 However, water voles were recently discovered in Glasgow living away from water and since then large populations have been recorded in the east end of the city living in long grassland in parks, road verges, gardens and derelict land (brownfield).
 These terrestrial water voles are termed fossorial which means adapted for digging and they spend more time underground like a mole.

-This adaptation to living in grasslands in an urban environment is unique in the UK and recent research has revealed that this population is of national significance.
+This adaptation to living in grasslands in such high densities in an urban environment is unique in the UK and recent research has revealed that this population is of national significance.

 The council has been working with the University of Glasgow, Glasgow Natural History Society and Scottish Natural Heritage to find out more.
 Water voles are a protected species and all research is carried out under appropriate licences.
 The research has indicated that these water voles have adapted well to this new environment and they are present in numbers not observed in any other urban UK environment.
 Furthermore water voles are now scarce or absent over most of lowland Scotland, making this population particularly relevant to biodiversity conservation.